-- Peep hole plug is for the hole where the kiln-sitter used to be.
+- The peephole plug is for the hole where the kiln-sitter used to be.

-- Power cord is replaced because you do not want to hook your new thousand dollar control box to an old oxidized power cord.
-Same goes for the rest of the items.
-There is a 3 year limited warranty on the control box only if all these items are replaced.
+- The power cord is replaced because you do not want to hook your new thousand-dollar control box to an old oxidized power cord.
+The same goes for the rest of the items.
+There is a 3-year limited warranty on the control box only if all these items are replaced.

 - Most people realize what it will really cost to do this, just to end up with an old kiln that has a new computer controller.
 Typically they decide to get a new kiln instead.